Code-Institute-Submissions/raw-dessert-recipes/README.md

 # Raw Dessert Recipes

-This a Raw Dessert Recipes website, built using **Flask**, a Python micro-framework.
-This is a data-driven application, and the target audience is any user who would like to easily access, add new, update and delete recipes.
+This is a Raw Dessert Recipes website, built using **Flask**, a Python micro-framework.
+It is a data-driven application, and the target audience is any user who would like to easily access, add new, update and delete recipes.

 ## UX
 The following section describes the UX process for this project.